 - The marriage would have been valid if it was carried out in Australia

-Our International Family Law Expertise
+A Wealth of International Family Law Experience

 In addition, our Principal Damien Greer, has also participated in numerous multi-jurisdictional disputes and advised on complex financial settlements, prenuptial agreements and complicated children’s matters.
 Plus, Damien has also been appointed expert witness to the High Court Family Division in the United Kingdom and in the United States with respect to the application of Australian family law.